Becoming a medical assistant is a great career choice for anyone looking to get started working in the healthcare industry.

 Luckily, there are online medical assistant training programs that cost much less, can be done completely online, and can even help you get a job.
 Our program here at Stepful costs under $2,000, only takes 4 months, and comes with a 100% job guarantee.

 Many healthcare facilities also have tuition reimbursement programs.
 If you agree to work for their corporation for a certain period of time, many companies will pay for some or all of your schooling.
-You can also try to get federal grants and scholarships to put towards schooling costs.
+You can also try to get federal grants and medical assistant scholarships to put towards schooling costs.

 >> Learn More: How Much Medical Assistant Programs Cost

 How to Improve Your Chances of Getting a Better Medical Assistant Salary

 Just like any job, you’ll want to be on the higher end of a medical assistant salary range.